Orange-OpenSource/Orange-Boosted-Bootstrap/site/content/docs/0.1/components/tooltips.md

 ---
 layout: docs
 title: Tooltips
-description: Documentation and examples for adding custom Boosted tooltips with CSS and JavaScript using CSS3 for animations and data-bs-attributes for local title storage.
+description: Documentation and examples for adding custom OUDS Web tooltips with CSS and JavaScript using CSS3 for animations and data-bs-attributes for local title storage.
 group: components
 aliases:
   - "/docs/components/tooltips/"